868. Binary Gap

 Approach

-3. Iterate through the bits, look for the first occurence of 1 and compare the distance between it and the next i.
+n. - Iterate through the bits, look for the first occurence of

 Solution